asapdiscovery/asapdiscovery.github.io/README.md

-# Open Force Field Initiative website source
+# ASAP Discovery website source

-This website is hosted by [GitHub Pages](https://pages.github.com/) at http://openforcefield.org .
+This website is hosted by [GitHub Pages](https://pages.github.com/) at http://asapdiscovery.org .
 The website content is in the `gh-pages` branch of this repo.

 ## Making changes